I want worlds in which it’s okay to be me and I’m not afraid

 —Andreas Fleps, author of Well into the Night

-"Gender Keeps Me Awake at Night" was chosen as a finalist for the Steve Kowit Poetry Prize and is forthcoming in the San Diego Poetry Annual, 2021
+"Gender Keeps Me Awake at Night" was chosen as a finalist for the Steve Kowit Poetry Prize and published in the San Diego Poetry Annual, 2021

-"Ballad of the Married Trans Man" was a finalist in Florida Review's Poetry Prize and is forthcoming in Florida Review, 2021
+"Ballad of the Married Trans Man" was a finalist in Florida Review's Poetry Prize and published in Florida Review, 2021

-"The Silvering Hour" is forthcoming in the second volume of the poetry anthology, Aurora, by Allegory Ridge, spring 2021
+"The Silvering Hour" was published in the second volume of the poetry anthology, Aurora, by Allegory Ridge, spring 2021

 "requiem for a scream" won 2nd place in Red Wheelbarrow's 2020 Poetry Prize, was published in the winter publication, and was read aloud virtually by the author on December 8, 2020